Source code for colour.io.luts.lut

 """

-Return a linear table of given size according to *LUT* dimensions.
+Generate a linear table of the specified size according to LUT dimensions.

 Parameters